 9 LATEX and Word Style Files

-The LATEX and Word style files are available on the IJCAI-25 website, https://2025.ijcai.org/.
+The LATEX and Word style files are available on the IJCAI-ECAI 26 website, https://2026.ijcai.org/.
 These style files implement the formatting instructions in this document.

-The LATEX files are ijcai25.sty and ijcai25.tex, and the BibTEX files are named.bst and ijcai25.bib.
+The LATEX files are ijcai26.sty and ijcai26.tex, and the BibTEX files are named.bst and ijcai26.bib.
 The LATEX style file is for version 2e of LATEX, and the BibTEX style file is for version 0.99c of BibTEX (not version 0.98i).